lsara011/Second-Brain/README.md

 - Automatically refresh the dashboard after a schedule is created.
 - Navigate between Dashboard, Add Class, AI Companion, Profile, and Settings using a shared bottom navigation bar.
 - Run on Android, iOS, and web through Expo.
+- Start and validate a Django development backend.
+- Keep local environment settings and AI credentials out of version control.
+- Verify that the backend can communicate with OpenAI without placing provider credentials in the client.

 ## Local database